JBelthoff/JBelthoff/README.md

 ### 🎯 About My Work

-I design **digital experiences that unite sound, code and human insight** — whether it’s a **cloud-based I Ching oracle for curious minds** or a **high-performance .NET system for real-time analysis**.
+I design **digital experiences that unite sound, code and human insight** — from a **cloud-based I Ching oracle for curious minds** to a **high-performance .NET system for real-time analysis**.

-My aim is to help creators and organizations translate ideas into immersive, responsive solutions that combine precision engineering with expressive design.
+My mission is to help creators and organizations bring ideas to life through immersive, responsive technology that fuses precision engineering with expressive design.

 ---